 Here’s what camping doesn’t require: Trash.

-Planning ahead — and packing tools like Bee’s Wrap — can make a big difference in cutting back on disposables while traveling and camping.
-Bee's Wrap is easy to care for and travel with, making it an excellent choice for camping.
-Rinse your wraps in a river or under a spigot before heading home — or fold the mess up to contain it, and wash at home.
+Planning ahead — and packing tools like Bee’s Wrap® — can make a big difference in cutting back on disposables while traveling and camping.
+Bee's Wrap® makes leaving no trace on your adventures easy.
+It's easy to care for, simply rinse your wraps in a river or under a spigot — or fold the mess up to contain it, and wash at home.
 Unlike bulkier containers, your wraps can fold down to the size of a handkerchief to tuck into your pack or camping kit.

-We turned to a few experienced campers on staff here at Bee’s Wrap to learn more about how they cut down on trash and waste while camping.
-Looking to take Bee's Wrap on your next camping trip?
+We turned to a few experienced campers on staff here to learn more about how they cut down on trash and waste while camping.
+Looking to take Bee's Wrap® on your next camping trip?
 Shop our zero-waste camping essentials collection.

-We always make sure we have a few sturdy, reusable water bottles — we love our Klean Kanteens and Hydroflasks, but many brands make good options — in our backpacks and camping kits.
+We always make sure we have a few sturdy, reusable water bottles — we love our Klean Kanteen® and Hydroflask®, but many brands make good options — in our backpacks and camping kits.
 We use smaller water bottles on day hikes and excursions, and larger containers to fill up on potable water at campsites.

-Likewise, we pack plenty of Bee’s Wrap to both store ingredients in our camp cooler (it’s a great way to keep veggies and bread fresh for the duration of your long weekend trip!) and to pack snacks for adventures.
-Bee’s Wrap is also handy for wrapping up dirty utensils on the trail or while packing up at a campsite.
+Likewise, we pack plenty of Bee’s Wrap® to both store ingredients in our camp cooler (it’s a great way to keep veggies and bread fresh for the duration of your long weekend trip!) and to pack snacks for adventures.
+It's also handy for wrapping up dirty utensils on the trail or while packing up at a campsite.

 When in doubt, use a bread wrap.